 The 165th Street Mall and Jamaica Avenue Mall were designated Special Assessment Districts (SADs) by State legislation in 1977 and 1979, respectively.
-The purpose was to create pedestrian-friendly shopping streets, entirely closed to vehicular traffic at specified times in the case of 165th Street, and expanding sidewalks and removal of elevated rail line in the case of the Jamaica Mall.
+The purpose was to create pedestrian-friendly shopping streets, entirely closed to vehicular traffic at specified times in the case of 165th

+Street, and expanding sidewalks and removal of elevated rail line in the case of the Jamaica Mall.
 Physical improvements provided by the City were street and sidewalk repavings, installation of new storm drains and water mains, bollards and directional signage; informational directories; curbs were eliminated on 165th Street to encourage pedestrian use of the entire street width.
 Both 165th Street and Jamaica Avenue Mall (the term no longer in common usage) pedestrian malls were conceived at a time when pedestrian malls were being pushed by planners and city officials as a means to address the urban crisis of the 1960s and 1970s.
 Many of these malls failed and were removed; but 165th Street remains an outlier for being one of the few pedestrian malls still in existence from that era.
 Sutphin Business Improvement District was created by the City Council in 2003 in anticipation of the 2004 opening of the JFK AirTrain terminal.

 Recent investments and community planning efforts are helping the community create and jointly pursue a shared vision for the district.
 Downtown stakeholders would benefit from a better-resourced, larger organization that could coordinate services throughout the downtown area and be a champion for Downtown Jamaica.
 A single business improvement district for Downtown Jamaica would help align resources that focus on the strengthening of businesses through commercial revitalization projects, economies of scale, and enhanced marketing & promotion efforts by fostering a single downtown Jamaica identity.
-In order to help long-standing small businesses and new businesses in Downtown Jamaica to be better positioned to leverage these investments and serve a growing population in the years to come, the SADs designated as 165th Street Mall and Jamaica Avenue Mall will be dissolved, pursuant to the Law, and the boundaries of the District will be expanded to include the area previously encompassed within such SADs.
+The District would help long-standing small businesses and new businesses in Downtown Jamaica to be better positioned to leverage these investments and serve a growing population in the years to come.